CarolineeeeeDev/CarolineeeeeDev.github.io/_posts/eae_assignments/2024-08-26-EAE-Assignment1.md

 ### 5. Add logging messages

 To track the game's initialization and cleanup processes, I added the **`OutputMessage`** function from the Logging class to the `Initialize` and `CleanUp` functions in `cMyGame.cpp`.
 This logging ensured that important events were recorded, aiding in debugging and tracking the game’s lifecycle.

+### 6. Ensure everything works well

+I delete the temp/ folder, build only my game and the BuildMyGameAssets projects, and run the game.
+Everything works correctly.

 ## Optional Challenges